psevestre/openid-fapi/Financial_API_WD_002.md

 In addition to the provision to the Public Client and the provisions in clause 5.2.4 of Financial API - Part 1: Read Only API Security Profile, the Confidential Client

 * shall support [OAUTB] or HOKTBD;
-* shall require both JWS singed and JWE encrypted ID Tokens to be returned from endpoints
+* shall require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints

 for write operations.